chbeu/chbeu.github.io/content/talks/kn01_complexrec2020/index.md

 ---
-title: "Ratings in, rankings out.
+title: "Keynote: Ratings in, rankings out.
 Keep it simple, they said.
 But we need more than that."
 cms_exclude: true
 type: talk